 Instead of the codes a|f|s|r you may append the coordinates of a refpoint which will serve as a fixed external reference point for all groups.

-color (str or 1d array) – Select color or pattern for filling of symbols or polygons [Default is no fill]. color can be a 1d array, but it is only valid if using
+fill (str) – Set color or pattern for filling symbols or polygons [Default is no fill]. fill can be a 1-D array, but it is only valid if using

 cmap=Trueis also required.